 For detailed information, please go to the CONNECT tab and read about our programs for children and youth.
 During the school year, on Sunday mornings we offer child care for children age 5 and under during the 9:15 education hour and the 10:30 sanctuary worship service.
 Children in grades 1-5 leave the worship service after the children's time for Worship for Life.
 Youth (grades 6-12) are invited to worship with their family or friends.

 - 4. How do you assist those with special needs in worship?

 We are fearfully and wonderfully made, and sometimes our bodies do things that make worship a bit of a challenge.
-Our sanctuary is handicapped accessible via a ramp from Schuyler Street up to the sanctuary, or using the 16th Avenue entrance, an elevator, and a ramp to the sanctuary.
+Our sanctuary is accessible via a ramp from Schuyler Street up to the sanctuary, or using the 16th Avenue entrance, an elevator, and a ramp to the sanctuary.
+Once inside the sanctuary, near the front off the center aisle is a space for wheelchairs.
 We provide hearing assistance to those who might need it, although the all speakers use microphones.
 We also provide large print bulletins.
 Service dogs are welcomed in all parts of our building.